 This course provides a complete introduction to the thriving field of Computer Science, using the web to illustrate key concepts.
 Students will learn website design using HTML for structure and CSS for formatting, and Python to provide them with a foundation in a more scientific programming language.
 The mathematical principles behind computer science will be explored as students will look at the use of algorithms in programming.
 The programme is suitable for students with intermediate-level IT skills, but does not require any programming experience.

-Oxford Royale Academy’s computer science course is aimed at anyone who wants to learn more about this increasingly popular subject.
+Oxford Royale Summer Schools’s computer science course is aimed at anyone who wants to learn more about this increasingly popular subject.
 In particular, it provides valuable grounding in not only utilising computers as a valuable problem-solving tool but also presenting and communicating results via the web.
 Teaching you no fewer than three programming languages, this course is designed for those with intermediate existing IT skills and will take your knowledge and competence to the next level.

 As part of this course, students will learn three computer languages: HTML, CSS and Python.
 HTML (“hyper-text markup language”) involves dividing web pages into logically-separate pieces, a skill which is remarkably similar to tackling a large problem by subdivision into manageable goals.
-CSS (“cascading style sheets”) is a formatting language, knowledge of which enables you to understand how data is presented effectively and memorably.
+CSS (“cascading style sheets”) is a formatting language, knowledge of which enables them to understand how data is presented effectively and memorably.
 Python is a programming language which focuses on syntactical readability, and as a result has been in popular usage since 1991.
-What’s more, the process of learning these languages teaches you excellent discipline that can come in useful when learning other subjects, including the spoken languages you may be studying at school.
+What’s more, the process of learning these languages teaches them excellent discipline that can come in useful when learning other subjects, including the spoken languages they may be studying at school.

 If you are hoping to undertake computer based research, enter a career in computer science, become a tech entrepreneur, or simply to gain practical skills you can add to your CV, this course is for you.

 As part of this programme you will be able to select one online course from the selection below.
-Each is taught by an Oxbridge-educated teacher of Computer Science, and provides students with the opportunity to prepare for their visit to Oxford Royale Academy or, alternatively, building on their newly-acquired knowledge of Computer Science once they have returned home:
+Each is taught by an Oxbridge-educated teacher of Computer Science, and provides students with the opportunity to prepare for their visit to Oxford Royale Summer Schools or, alternatively, building on their newly-acquired knowledge of Computer Science once they have returned home:

 The Apple Watch Development Course explores the wealth of programming and business opportunity now available as a result of Apple’s latest device.